THE EMBRACE HUB

 This will fast become known as the ‘one stop shop’ for all things body image and link to other highly effective and evidence-based programs and resources.

-Creating a safer body image environment for our kids .
+We are passionate about creating a safer body image environment for our kids ...

 BODY DISSATISFACTION IS COMMON

-80% of adolescents want to change something about the way they look (1), and recent Australian data shows that more than 40% of 12-14 year old boys and girls experienced moderate or clinically significant body dissatisfaction (2).
+77% of adolescents report body image distress (1), and recent Australian data shows that more than 40% of 12-14 year old boys and girls experienced moderate or clinically significant body dissatisfaction (2).

 Body image is consistently ranked in the top three issues of personal Concern in the Mission Australia Youth Survey (3).